-We introduce LGen, a compiler that produces performance-optimized basic linear algebra computations (BLACs) of fixed size.
+We introduce LGen, a compiler that produces performance-optimized basic linear algebra computations (BLACs) on matrices of fixed size with or without structure.
 By "basic linear algebra" we mean computations on matrices, vectors, and scalars that are composed from matrix multiplication, matrix addition, transposition, and scalar multiplication.

 Examples of BLACs include:

-The input to LGen is a BLAC including the (fixed) size of its operands.
+The input to LGen is a BLAC including the (fixed) size of its operands and information about their structure (e.g., L and U are lower and upper triangular while Sl(u) is symmetric and only its lower (upper) part is used).
 The output is an optimized C function, optionally using intrinsics for vectorization, that computes the BLAC.

-The picture below provides an overview of LGenís internal structure.
+The picture below provides an overview of LGen’s internal structure.
 LGen is designed after the version of Spiral that produces looped fixed size code .

 A valid input to LGen is a BLAC with input and output operands of fixed size.
 The BLAC is specified in a DSL that we call Linear algebra Language (LL).
-In the first step, the tiling is fixed for the computation.
-The resulting fully-tiled computation is translated into a second DSL called Σ-LL, which is based on Σ-SPL used in Spiral .
+In (1), the tiling is fixed for the computation.
+The resulting fully-tiled computation is translated (2) into a second DSL called Σ-LL, which is based on Σ-OL used in Spiral .
 The latter is still a valid mathematical representation of the original BLAC but makes loops and access functions explicit.
-At this level LGen performs loop-level optimizations such as loop merging and exchange.
-Next, the Σ-LL expression is translated into a C intermediate representation (C-IR) for code-level optimizations, such as loop unrolling and translation into SSA form.
-Finally, the C-IR code is unparsed into C and performance results are used in the autotuning feedback loop.
+The translation in (2) is performed using ideas and tools from the polyhedral framework.
+In particular, we capture the structures of the matrices involved mathematically using the isl library and synthetize the final Σ-LL computations with CLooG .
+At level (2-3) LGen performs loop-level optimizations such as loop merging and exchange and decomposes the computation into a set of computational building blocks called nu-BLACs (see below).
+Next (4), the Σ-LL expression is translated into a C intermediate representation (C-IR) for code-level optimizations, such as loop unrolling and scalar replacement.
+Finally, the C-IR code is unparsed into C and performance results are used in the autotuning feedback loop (5).

-Vectorization is done by decomposing the computation into a fixed set of nu-BLACs pre-implemented once for every vector architecture:
+Vectorization is introduced in (2-3) by decomposing the computation into a fixed set of nu-BLACs pre-implemented once for every vector architecture:

-More details about LGen and its vectorization process can be found in .
+More details about LGen and its vectorization process can be found in and .

 Case 1: Simple BLAC - y = Ax